PieceZhang/autonomous_needle_insertion/README.md

    - *Probe calibration* provides the transform from the optical tracker to the ultrasound **image plane**.
 These transforms are broadcast as static TF and consumed by planning/servo and visualization nodes.
 3. **Motion layers.**
    - *Trajectory (“profile”) mode*: MoveIt 2 plans a collision‑aware path which the UR driver executes.
+   - *Keyboard control mode*: Built upon the trajectory mode, get incremental motion in all 6 axis of the end effector local frame.
    - *Real‑time servo mode*: small Cartesian/velocity commands are streamed for compliant, interactive motions.
 4. **State reporting.** A pose reporter publishes the tool pose (PoseStamped) and TF so external clients (UI, planners, logging) can subscribe.
 5. **Networking.** Drivers talk to hardware over the lab LAN; ROS 2 nodes discover each other inside the Compose network via DDS.
 No host‑side ROS 2 install is required.